GoergPflug/AttinyStreamGfxApi/README.md

 	GfxApiStoreTrianglePoint(0xff,20); // 0xff is the Pattern to fill the triangle, 20 is a additional byte which can be used for depth sorting.

+void GfxApiSetBrightness (u8 brightness) set the brightness of the screen 0 to 15